skills/write-javascript-actions/README.md

 - **Who is this for**: Developers, GitHub users, users new to Git, students, managers, and for teams.
 - **What you'll learn**: How to consume actions within a workflow file, create custom JavaScript based actions and publish your newly created action to the marketplace.
 - **Prerequisites**: Before you start, you should be familiar with GitHub, GitHub Actions, and Continuous Integration with GitHub Actions.
-- **How long**: This course is 6 steps long and takes about 1 to 2 hours to be completed.
+- **How long**: This course  takes about 1 to 2 hours to be completed.

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({